MinhTran12/python-simplified-poker-ai/README.md

 - evaluator.py
 - lookup.py

-You can run the program by navigating to this folder and type the following to a terminal.
+You can run the program by navigating to "with-treys" folder and type the following to a terminal.
 ```shell
 python3 play_poker.py
 ```